 A payroll manager ensures the accuracy of payments to employees for wages and salaries.
 She guarantees the appropriate deductions have been taken from the gross amount of the payment to satisfy local and regional regulations, benefits funds and garnishment requests.
 Managing and supervising payroll support personnel are also commonly part of her job responsibilities.
-A payroll manager may work for a large corporation or a small company.

 When new personnel are hired, a payroll manager normally assists the human resources department in their orientation.
 She usually confirms their rate and frequency of pay and verifies what deductions should be made on their paychecks.
 When current employees are promoted, transferred or terminated, she is in charge of adjusting their pay rates or issuing final checks.

 If a company offers benefits packages to its employees, the payroll manager is often the administrator of them.
 She is frequently in charge of retirement funds, stock options and the disbursement of awards and bonuses.
 Employees typically approach her for answers to their questions regarding these benefits.
 If management considers changes in their salary or benefits structure, she is often consulted along with the human resources manager.

 To guarantee efficiency throughout the company’s financial operations, a payroll manager typically communicates with accounting and human resources managers on salary, benefits and payroll procedures and policies.
 These managers often work together to develop and implement changes that may benefit the entire company.
 If employee contracts are part of the company structure, these managers may regularly review them and recommend changes.

 Management frequently requires a payroll manager to prepare and submit reports to them on a regular basis.
 These typically reflect what the company is paying for benefits, taxes and vacation accruals.
 The manager may make recommendations in these areas to improve operations or save money.